ishubin/schemio/docs/Scripting.md

 #### Item functions

 Since all the script and condition functions are executed on some particular item, you get access to that items data.

+##### debugItem

+`debugItem()` prints various information to script console about the item including its position, size, shape and all supported functions

 ##### getId